Soukaina111/AirBnB_clone/README.md

 The completed version of this project will include the following features:

-A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging) A website (front-end) with static and dynamic functionalities A comprehensive database to manage the backend functionalities An API that provides a communication interface between the front and backend of the system.
+1. Command Interpreter: The project includes a command interpreter that allows data manipulation without a visual interface, similar to a shell.
+This interpreter facilitates development and debugging tasks.

-As you navigate this code base, it is great to note the following concepts, while completing this project.
+2. Database: The project incorporates a comprehensive database to manage the backend functionalities.
+This database stores and organizes the data needed for the system's operations.

 How to create a Python package
 How to create a command interpreter in Python using the cmd module